ivanoats/IvanoatsUW/source/_posts/2013-09-17-how-does-the-uw-certificate-differ-from-code-fellows-bootcamps.markdown

 * 8 weeks total
 * 3 hours per day class time
 * 3 hours per day lab time
-* a couple more hours of homework at night/weekend
+* A couple more hours of homework at night/weekend
-* guest lectures on career building, interviewing practice, resume workshop
+* Guest lectures on career building, interviewing practice, resume workshop
-* more computer science fundamentals
+* More computer science fundamentals
-* more javascript
+* More javascript
-* job guarantee
+* Job guarantee

 As far as Rails content, because both Rails and Advanced Rails are taught by the same team of Brook and me, the two options are very similar.